TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

   (e.g. the master library `uibuilderfe.js`).
   Only used if the `dist` folder is not used.

-* `masterTemplate` {String}: 'vue'.
-What template to use as master?
-Must match a folder in the masterTemplateFolder.

 * `masterTemplateFolder` {String}: Default: `__dirname/../templates`.
   Location of master template folders (containing default front-end code).
   Holds a set of master templates to use.
 These are copied over to the instance src folder when needed.